 Some of the advantages of digital radiology for you and your pet include:

-Quality of image: Digital imaging is state of the art technology and the images produced are of an exceptionally high quality in comparison to the computerized radiology that preceded it.
+Quality of image: Digital imaging is state-of-the-art technology and the images produced are of exceptionally high quality in comparison to the computerized radiology that preceded it.

 Quicker and more efficient: Digital radiology has significantly streamlined the imaging process.
 While old-fashioned wet film processors required 15 to 20 minutes for the fluids to warm up enough to be able to start imaging, in digital radiology it is possible to start the process the moment the machine is switched on.